-Of the two activities, the Dark Ride is the more popular.
+Of the three activities, the Dark Ride is the more popular.
 It is part movie, part roller coaster, and part video game.
 During your time in the theater, you will view the screen through your 3D movie glasses.
 You will also feel the wind in your hair, take every bump (as your chair moves around), and interact with the villains as you shoot the bad guys and defend those in trouble.

 The LaZer Challenge puts you in a room full of lasers.
 Your goal is to get through the beams and click on a designated light button to move to the next phase.
 You can do this as an individual or as a team.
 Your goal is to finish as quickly as possible.